ETF Academy Investment portfolio

 Source: VanEck.
 As of 30/6/2021.

 It’s advisable to periodically rebalance your investment portfolio (perhaps once a year).
 This brings the weighting of your investment portfolio back to the intended mix shown above.
 Over time, balanced portfolios become skewed towards the type of investment that has performed best of all.
 For example, if the equity ETFs have risen sharply then their weighting will be higher.
-By selling some equity ETFs and buying fixed income ETFs, you bring the balance of your portfolio back into line.
+By selling some equity ETFs and buying fixed income ETFs, you bring the balance of your investment portfolio back into line.
+Learn more about investment portfolios and ETFs by following our Academy Course.